dreamcatcher-tech/network/Inbox/2023-09-12 1355 xstate studio improvements.md

 Video calls where the chatter around a given state can be amalgamated, and interpreted into text, then summarized.

 Forwards and back buttons restore the state of the machine when in a browser page designed for navigating machines.

+Show discovered paths as they are found, so we know we have a runaway at finding all paths, or struggling to get into a certain state.